 PREPARING FOR A NO-DEAL BREXIT

 This page will help you think about the possible consequences of a no-deal Brexit for your practice.

 Parts of the guidance will also be relevant to optical practices located in other parts of the UK, and to practices that don’t provide NHS services.

-This page also provides links to information published by the other governments in the UK have said about no-deal Brexit planning for health service providers.
+This page also provides links to information published by the other governments in the UK about no-deal Brexit planning for health service providers.

 For general information about Brexit and optical practices, see our common questions and answers about Brexit and optics.